 What is a corporation?
 What are its legal responsibilities and obligations?
 Relationships between corporations and the law are complex, often surrounded by significant degrees of controversy.
 During this module, students engage with leading corporate lawyers and experts, and visit top Canadian corporate law firms and in-house legal departments.
 They immerse themselves in complex legal simulations, exploring corporate mergers and acquisitions, contracts, negotiation and corporate social responsibility.

-Trial Advocacy: Represent Your Client in Court and Win Your Case!
+Trial Advocacy: Represent Your Client in Court and Win Your Case! - not available in 2022

 What makes lawyers successful in court?
 How do they persuade judges and juries to rule in their favour?
 How do they ensure they represent their clients to the best of their abilities?
 During this module, students develop their individual advocacy styles, acquiring a strong understanding of trail processes and courtroom etiquette.
 Working with leading litigators and justice sector professionals, students develop trial strategies and put their theories of the case to the test in a final mock trial.